 We must respect this moment by working harder and changing the way we go at it.
 The Boston Green Ribbon Commission will re-examine its climate strategies to place stronger emphasis on opportunities to build social equity.
 We can do better, and we will do better.

-The Boston Green Ribbon Commission acknowledges the leadership shown by GRC Co-Chair Mayor Martin J. Walsh and his administration.
+As the pandemic continues to impact our City this summer and beyond, we thank GRC Co-Chair Mayor Martin J. Walsh and his administration for their sound, informed leadership.
 We also recognize the swift and critical action taken by our healthcare partners that are on the front lines of the crisis.
-We have seen multiple examples of GRC member organizations mobilizing their resources to help our community respond.
+Many GRC member organizations have mobilized resources to help our community respond.
 This is representative of the commitment to collective wellbeing that also motivates our shared work on climate change.

 The GRC continues to focus on the following initiatives:

-The above notwithstanding, these are hardly normal times, so they call for new and creative approaches to ensure that we keep the fight against climate change front and center.
-Many colleagues in our network have made efforts to convene, to write, to reflect on what has happened and imagine what might come next, and we have assembled a few of their pieces here.
-There are opportunities to advance our climate plans in the mayhem, as Boston University’s Peter Fox-Penner writes in his recent Boston Globe Ideas piece.
-Some strategic advance action to reduce carbon emissions was taken in a timely way by Boston Medical Center, as the recent Boston Globe Magazine story shows.
+In a Boston Globe column, Secretary John Kerry, who spoke to our members at our recent virtual meeting, artfully called out the parallels between the coronavirus and the climate crisis.
+Environmental factors compound the COVID-19 pandemic’s disparate impact on communities of color in Massachusetts, Attorney General Maura Healy highlights in a recent brief.
+There are opportunities to advance our climate plans in the mayhem, as Boston University’s Peter Fox-Penner writes in a Boston Globe Ideas piece.
+Some strategic advance action to reduce carbon emissions was taken in a timely way by Boston Medical Center, a Boston Globe Magazine story shows.
 Medical and community health experts from all over the globe, gathered by the Skoll Foundation and Health Care Without Harm, are coming together to think about systemic solutions.
 And, as usual, CERES President and GRC member Mindy Lubber is focused on better leadership.« go to news